 - I made good friends, sober.

 - I proved to myself and everyone else I could do it.

 If you really think about it when was the last time you went out and had fun sober?
 Ladies and gentleman stop saying you can’t do something or you wouldn’t be able to live without whatever it is you feel you can’t It’s just like breaking up with someone.
-You were fine before them, so you shall be fine afterwards.
-You lived once without alcohol, so you can live without it for awhile if you commit to it.
+You were fine before them, so you shall be fine afterward.
+You lived once without alcohol so you can live without it for a while if you commit to it.
 I know you’re survivors you may not be dancing around in a jungle. but if you ever decide to give Hello Sunday Morning a try you may just change your life forever.